poyea/grimoire/coding/sliding-window.typ

 = Sliding Window

+*Sliding window maintains a contiguous subarray/substring while expanding or contracting based on constraints.
+Key: amortized $O(n)$ time as each element added/removed at most once.*

+*See also:* Two Pointers (sliding window is a special case), Hashing (for tracking window state), Dynamic Programming (for more complex optimization problems)

 == Best Time to Buy and Sell Stock

 *Problem:* Find maximum profit from buying and selling stock once (buy before sell).